GluuFederation/docs-oxd-prod/3.1.2/sources/api/index.md

 Learn more about authentication flows in the [OpenID Connect spec](http://openid.net/specs/openid-connect-core-1_0.html).

-### oxd OpenID Connect APIs
+### oxd OpenID Connect API's
-`oxd-server` provides seven APIs for OpenID Connect authentication.
-In general, you can think of the Authorization Code Flow as a three step process:

- 1. Redirect person to the authorization URL and obtain a code
- 1. Use code to obtain tokens (access_token, id_token and refresh_token)
- 1. Use access token to obtain user claims

-The other four oxd APIs are:

- - Register site (called once--the first time your application uses oxd)
+The `oxd-server` API's are used for setting up the client/application and OpenID Connect authentication.

+#### API's used to Setup the Client/Application
+ - Setup Client (only used for oxd-https-extension)
+ - Get Client Token (only used for oxd-https-extension)
+ - Register Site
- - Update site registration (not used often)
+ - Update Site Registration
+ - Get Access Token by Refresh Token
- - Logout
+ - Get Logout URI

+#### API's used for OpenID Connect Authentication
+ - Get Authorization URL
- - Get access token by refresh token
+ - Get Tokens by Code
+ - Get User Info

 **IMPORTANT** :

-If you are using the `oxd-https-extension`, before using the above workflow you will need to obtain an access token to secure the interaction between your client and the `oxd-https-extension`.
+If you are using the `oxd-https-extension`, you will need to obtain an access token to secure the interaction between your client and the `oxd-https-extension`.
 You can follow the two steps below.

- - [Setup client](#setup-client) (returns `client_id` and `client_secret`.
+ - [Setup Client](#setup-client) (returns `client_id` and `client_secret`.
 Make sure `uma_protection` scope is present in request)
- - [Get client token](#get-client-token) (pass `client_id` and `client_secret` to obtain `access_token`)
+ - [Get Client Token](#get-client-token) (pass `client_id` and `client_secret` to obtain `access_token`)

  Pass the obtained access token as `protection_access_token` in all future calls to the `oxd-https-extension`.

-#### Set Up Client
+#### Setup Client

-If you are using the `oxd-https-extension`, you must setup the client.
+If you are using the oxd-https-extension, you must use Setup Client.

 The parameters for Setup Client are the same as for Register the Site command.
-The command registers the client for communication protection.
-This will be used to obtain an access token via the Get Client Token command.
-The access token will be passed as a `protection_access_token` parameter to other commands. `uma_protection` scope has to be present in request to `setup_client` command.
+The command registers the client at your OpenID Connect Provider for communication protection.
+Setup Client additionally returns a **client_id** and a **client_secret**.
+These will be needed when calling the [Get Client Token](#get-client-token) operation to obtain an access token.
+The access token will be passed as a protection_access_token parameter to other commands. uma_protection scope has to be present in request to setup_client command.

+If your OpenID Connect Provider does not support dynamic registration (e.g. Google), you will need to obtain a **client_id** and a **client_secret** yourself and supply those as parameters of this operation.
+This will make oxd skip the attempt to register a new client.

+To learn about the parameters supported by this operation check the [API page](https://gluu.org/docs/oxd/api/#setup-client) and the "Client Metadata" section of [OpenID Connect Dynamic Client Registration 1.0](http://openid.net/specs/openid-connect-registration-1_0.html#ClientMetadata).

+A working example can be found at sample project: See method `doRegistrationHttps` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).

+Recall that Setup Client is a one-time task.

 Request: